-6 MONITORING COMPLIANCE
+6. MONITORING COMPLIANCE

-Compliance with this policy and SOPs should be monitored by Team Leaders as part of their oversight of patient care.
+Compliance with this policy /SOPs policy should be monitored by Team Leaders as part of their oversight of patient care.
 Incident and near miss reporting using Assure will inform learning and potential reviews associated with medicines management.